-These radiographs are slightly larger compared to periapical radiographs.
-In order to obtain this intraoral image, a technique is used in which the patient bites the radiographic plate.
-With the radiograph, it is possible to evaluate the location of teeth that have not yet erupted in the mouth or those in a different position than normal.
+These radiographs are a tad larger in size in comparison to periapical radiographs.
+The technique employed to acquire this intraoral image entails the patient biting down on the radiographic plate.
+Through this radiograph, one can evaluate the positioning of teeth that have not yet erupted within the mouth or those that are situated abnormally.

 Dental images can be obtained not only through intraoral radiographs but also through extraoral radiographs.
 The utilization of cone beam computed tomography (CBCT) is now prevalent, offering a wealth of information through three-dimensional (3D) imaging in different planes.
 A research investigation, detailed in the Journal of Oral and Maxillofacial Surgery and carried out by the academic and professional community associated with the WHO, has confirmed the safety of cone beam tomography, assuring that it complies with rigorous radiation exposure safety standards for patients.

 The decision regarding the type of imaging to be requested is guided by multiple factors, with the primary criterion being the nature of the intended observations.
 Whether the focus is on tooth positioning, periodontal disease identification, fracture or infection diagnosis, or the assessment of treatment outcomes, the choice is dictated by the specific diagnostic task.
 Importantly, it should be stressed that dental X-ray procedures are classified as safe by the American Dental Association (ADA) owing to their exceedingly low radiation levels, which substantially diminishes the likelihood of potential harm.